Agrii specialists in conversation on farm

 Ben Lowe:

-Traditionally, not enough farms have done this, but the rising costs of inputs like fertilizer and feed have drawn attention to the need for better quantification.
-More farmers are now analysing their soils and forage to optimize their input strategies, which is leading to improved performance.
+Traditionally, not enough farms have done this, but the rising costs of inputs like fertiliser and feed have drawn attention to the need for better quantification.
+More farmers are now analysing their soils and forage to optimise their input strategies, which is leading to improved performance.

 Timing and Benefits of Analysis